-On February 5, 2017, MTI, A2 and A2 Sub entered into the Amalgamation Agreement governing the terms and conditions of the Transaction.
+On February 5, 2017, MTI, A2 and A2 Sub entered into the Amalgamation Agreement governing the terms and conditions of the Qualifying Transaction.

-On February 28, 2017, prior to the completion of the Transaction, MTI completed a private placement financing.
-On closing, MTI issued an aggregate of 2,000,000 subscription receipts (the "Subscription Receipts") at a price of \$2.00 per Subscription Receipt for aggregate gross proceeds of \$4,000,000, each of which entitled the holder thereof to acquire one MTI common share for no additional consideration and without any further action, subject to satisfaction of certain escrow conditions.
-The escrow conditions were all satisfied prior to the completion of the Transaction.
-In connection with the financing, MTI paid a cash commission of \$274,575 (plus a \$35,000 corporate finance fee) and issued 156,512 broker warrants exercisable at \$2.00 per MTI common share at any time up to February 28, 2019.
+On February 28, 2017, prior to the completion of the Qualifying Transaction, MTI completed a private placement financing.
+On closing, MTI issued an aggregate of 2,000,000 subscription receipts (the "Subscription Receipts") at a price of \$2.00 per Subscription Receipt for aggregate gross proceeds of \$4,000,000, each of which entitled the holder thereof to acquire one MTI Share for no additional consideration and without any further action, subject to satisfaction of certain escrow conditions.
+The escrow conditions were all satisfied prior to the completion of the Qualifying Transaction.
+In connection with the financing, MTI paid a cash commission of \$274,575 (plus a \$35,000 corporate finance fee) and issued 156,512 broker warrants exercisable at \$2.00 per MTI Share at any time up to February 28, 2019.

-On March 1, 2017, A2 and MTI completed the Transaction.
-In connection with the Transaction, the Company issued in aggregate a total of: (a) 16,249,999 Common Shares to former holders of MTI common shares (b) 4,971,416 Common Shares to former holders of Special Warrants of MTI; and (c) 2,000,000 Common Shares to former holders of Subscription Receipts.
-The Company also issued the following convertible securities in connection with the Transaction: 1,100,000 stock options, 198,000 common share purchase warrants, 2,667,083 incentive warrants and 277,300 broker warrants.

-In addition, 14,500 Common Shares were issued at a deemed price of \$2.00 per Common Share to RGMP, an arm's length finder in connection with the Transaction.
-In accordance with applicable securities laws, such securities issued in connection with the finder's fee are subject to a four-month hold period, expiring June 28, 2017.
+On March 1, 2017, A2 and MTI completed the Qualifying Transaction.
+In connection with the Qualifying Transaction, the Company issued in aggregate a total of: (a) 16,249,999 Common Shares to former holders of MTI Shares (b) 4,971,416 Common Shares to former holders of Special Warrants of MTI; and (c) 2,000,000 Common Shares to former holders of Subscription Receipts.
+The Company also issued the following convertible securities in connection with the Qualifying Transaction: 1,100,000 stock options, 198,000 common share purchase warrants, 2,667,083 incentive warrants and 277,300 broker warrants.
+In addition, 14,500 Common Shares were issued at a deemed price of \$2.00 per Common Share to Richardson GMP Limited ("RGMP"), an arm's length finder in connection with the Qualifying Transaction.

-As a result of the foregoing, the outstanding capital of the Company upon completion of the Transaction consisted of 24,307,343 Common Shares.
+As a result of the foregoing, the outstanding capital of the Company upon completion of the Qualifying Transaction consisted of 24,307,343 Common Shares.
 In accordance with the policies of the TSXV, an aggregate of 16,314,285 Common Shares were subject to escrow restrictions.
-Pursuant to the policies of the TSX of the shares noted above, 4,078,572 common shares of the Company remain in escrow as at March 31, 2018 (March 31, 2017 - 14,682,858).
-The shares held in escrow will be released on September 2, 2018.
+All of the shares held in escrow were released as of September 2, 2018.

-The Common Shares resumed trading on the TSXV under the symbol "MDNA" effective the commencement of trading on March 8, 2017.
+The Common Shares resumed trading on the TSXV under the symbol "MDNA" on March 8, 2017.